SyncEngine/docs/docs/user/connections.md

 ### Vault Storage
 Credentials are stored securely using Symfony Secrets Vault.
 Click the **+** icon beside a credential field to add a new secret.
-Provide a descriptive name and the value — this name will then appear as a reusable option in future configurations.
+Provide a descriptive name and the value, this name will then appear as a reusable option in future configurations.
 All credentials are encrypted locally in the Vault, ensuring they remain secure even if your database is ever compromised.
 With Vault encryption, your credentials never leave your SyncEngine host unprotected even in the unlikely event of a database breach, your secrets stay safe and inaccessible.